nandiniramakrishnan/findplacesofinterest/README.md

 4) ...and start running your application!
 `npm start`

+The webapp will now be running at http://localhost:3000

 This webapp has been deployed using Heroku and can be publicly accessed here: https://gentle-spire-72074.herokuapp.com/

 ## Testing using Jest